eastbayjake/eastbayjake.github.io/_posts/2015-01-02-Dependency-Management-in-Production-Apps.md

 Avoid that headache by installing the dependency and its sub-dependencies in development, develop and test, then commit all of those dependencies and pull down an identical version in production.
 As an engineer I want to minimize the number of descrepancies between my development and production environment, not introduce new complexity to save pennies on disk space.

+Insisting on a dependency manifest seems needlessly DRY. ***Is our real bottleneck as engineers the disk space of our repository or the time to hunt down and fix a broken dependency when a new instance gets deployed?*** And if your goal is to minimize new developer learning curve, do you really want to throw the new guy into debugging an obscure dependency-requirement discrepancy?

 (If you still want to use NPM for all dependencies, you can use `npm shrinkwrap` to [lock-in all sub-dependencies with the version used while you're developing](https://docs.npmjs.com/cli/shrinkwrap).
-I would like to use this a bit in my personal work -- I'm willing to admit my preferences may be outdated!)
+I would like to use this a bit in my personal work -- I'm willing to admit my preferences may be behind the rest of the Node community!)

-Insisting on a dependency manifest seems needlessly DRY. ***Is our real bottleneck as engineers the disk space of our repository or the time to hunt down and fix a broken dependency when a new instance gets deployed?*** And if your goal is to minimize new developer learning curve, do you really want to throw the new guy into debugging an obscure dependency-requirement discrepancy?